 UNC-CH recognizes that education is ever changing and growing in different ways, thus we are ready to adapt.
 UNC-CH has heard from our district partners, school communities, and students the need for some flexibility to either engage in long-term substituting or be hired early.
 To accommodate and adapt UNC-CH has developed two paths for students which benefit hiring districts and program completion:

-- 1. Long-Term Substitute Teacher: to be hired as a long-term substitute teacher; and - Residency Teacher: to be hired as a Residency licensed (RL) teacher (Teacher of Record); this can happen at any time prior to commencing spring internship and coursework.
+- 1. Long-Term Substitute Teacher: to be hired as a long-term substitute teacher; and - 2.
+Residency Teacher: to be hired as a Residency licensed (RL) teacher (Teacher of Record

 Employment as a Long-term Substitute Teacher: